The Royal School of Church Music, Charlotte Training Course

 Adult participants rehearse and sing with the trebles at Evensong daily.
 In addition, adults will have opportunities to observe rehearsals and participate in daily adult seminars.
 At least one seminar will include information and materials for implementing the RSCM training scheme, Voice for Life.
 Others will include opportunities to discuss how to address the challenges that arise in music programs and a time to share repertoire ideas with others.

 Positions for two organ scholars are included in the course.
-Two high school or college students interested in learning to play the organ for liturgical services will be chosen to attend the course and study with the course organist at no charge.
+Two high school or college students interested in learning to play the organ for liturgical services will be chosen to attend the course and study accompanying and service playing with the course organist at no charge.
 Cornel Zimmer Organ Builders is providing scholarship funds for the organ scholar again this year.
 Contact Alan Reed to apply before April 1.

 A certified examiner will be available for those who would like to test for an RSCM award.
 Please complete the forms for the awards found on the RSCM America web site and register with Linda Buzard by June 1, if you would like to be examined for the RSCM Bronze, Silver, or Gold Awards.